PhoenixAran/PhoenixAran.github.io/_posts/2021-02-12-exposing-entity-attributes.md

 This process is even worse if you're using a compiled language, which adds an extra step and wastes even more of your time.

-Here is how I expose properties for my Entity classes in lua.
+Anyways, here is how I expose properties for my Entity classes in lua.
 {% highlight lua %}
 function Entity:getInspectorProperties()
   local props = InspectorProperties(self)